 Royal Caribbean News

-- Royal Caribbean announced it will hold a Symphony of the Seas event in London.
+- Royal Caribbean released a hyperlapse video tour of Symphony of the Seas.

 Royal Caribbean Blog Podcast